Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 The three main software tools that will be used in the workshop are:

 - **UMEP** - this is an urban climate services tool that has a large number of tools and models.
-It is an application add-on to QGIS.
+It is an application add-on to QGIS (`Lindberg et al. 2018 <Lindberg2018>`)
-- **SUEWS** - this is an energy, water and carbon balance model that can be used to simulate urban and non-urban areas.
+- **SUEWS** - this is an energy, water and carbon balance model that can be used to simulate urban and non-urban areas (`Järvi et al. 2011 <Jarvi2011>`).
 This is both a standalone model and is also within UMEP.
 The UMEP environment is a good place to start to use SUEWS.
-- **SuPy** - this is a Python interface to SUEWS which allows SUEWS to be rapidly used to address research questions.
+- **SuPy** - this is a Python interface to SUEWS which allows SUEWS to be rapidly used to address research questions (`Sun and Grimmond 2019 <Sun2019>`).
 It can also be used to couple SUEWS to other programs (e.g. DASH.
 STEBBS, EnergyPlus).

 Two user environments that we will use are: